-- 5. At its forty-fourth ordinary session, held in Geneva on October 21, 2010, the Council adopted document UPOV/INF/12/3 "Explanatory Notes on Variety Denominations under the UPOV Convention".
-A copy of Annex I, Part I "Classes within a genus", to document UPOV/INF/12/3 is reproduced in Annex I to this document. - 6.
-At its sixty-first session, held in Geneva on March 25, 2010, the CAJ took note that the TC had agreed to the amendment of the UPOV codes for the relevant taxa, simultaneously with any revision of the "Explanatory Notes on Variety Denominations under the UPOV
+5. At its forty-fourth ordinary session, held in Geneva on October 21, 2010, the Council adopted document UPOV/INF/12/3 "Explanatory Notes on Variety Denominations under the UPOV Convention".
+A copy of Annex I, Part I "Classes within a genus", to document UPOV/INF/12/3 is reproduced in Annex I to this document.

+6. At its sixty-first session, held in Geneva on March 25, 2010, the CAJ took note that the TC had agreed to the amendment of the UPOV codes for the relevant taxa, simultaneously with any revision of the "Explanatory Notes on Variety Denominations under the UPOV

 Convention", document UPOV/INF/12/2, in accordance with the TC proposals, contained in paragraph 25 of document CAJ/61/10 (see document CAJ/61/11 "Report on the Conclusions", paragraph 40).
-On that basis, document UPOV/INF/12/3 will be published in conjunction the amendment of the UPOV codes for the relevant taxa in the GENIE database.
+On that basis, document UPOV/INF/12/3 has been published in conjunction with the amendment of the UPOV codes for the relevant taxa in the GENIE database (see Circular E-1504 of March 21, 2011).